Our approach to transparency

 Our activities as a global natural resource company and the payments we make support governments to realise value from their natural resources.
 Governments can use the taxes and royalties that we pay to fund public services and infrastructure to improve their citizens’ quality of life.
 We believe countries that transparently and effectively allocate natural resource wealth for the benefit of their communities have the potential to attract more responsible and longer-term business investment.

-Since 2015, we have published an annual Payments to Governments report that addresses our UK regulatory obligations under DTR 4.3A of the Financial Conduct Authority’s Disclosure Guidance and Transparency Rules, which were introduced to implement the payments to governments requirements provided for in the EU Transparency and Accounting Directives.
-The report includes our contributions to the national, regional and local economies in which we operate, including taxes, royalties and other related information.
-In response to external stakeholders’ feedback, we expanded our disclosures on certain countries, our contributions and activities in the countries where our payments to government are $100 million or higher, our large custom and excise payments to government entities as well as details on material advances and loans payable.
-The report also describes our approach to tax transparency and includes our commodity trading payments made to state-owned enterprises (SOEs) in Extractive Industries Transparency Initiative (EITI) implementing countries for the purchase of oil and gas and minerals and metals originating in those countries.
+Since 2015, we have published an annual Payments to Governments Report that addresses our UK regulatory obligations under DTR 4.3A of the Financial Conduct Authority’s Disclosure Guidance and Transparency Rules, which were introduced to implement the payments to governments requirements provided for in the EU Transparency and Accounting Directives.
+The report also describes our approach to tax transparency and includes our commodity trading payments made to state-owned enterprises (SOEs) in countries that have implemented the Extractive Industries Transparency Initiative (EITI) for the purchase of oil and gas and minerals and metals originating in those countries.

 Our commitments